vivekpandey1222/Documentation/PostgreSQL.md

  id |  name  | salary |        work_hour         | email
 ----+--------+---------------+----------------------------------+-------
 ```
+ALTER TABLE: This phrase is used to modify an existing table structure.

+contractor: This is the name of the table to which you want to make changes.

+ADD COLUMN: This specifies that you want to add a new column to the table.

+email: This is the name of the new column that you want to add.

+text: This specifies the data type for the new column.
+In this case, the data type is "text," which is often used for storing variable-length character strings.

 **Delete a column from a table:** To delete an existing column from a table, you use the ALTER TABLE statement.
 ```
 Alter table contractor drop column email;